dianapascalabc/Reddit_Project/README.md

 ## Installation Instructions
 1. Clone the repository from GitHub.
-2. Install required dependencies using `pip install -r requirements.txt`.
+2. Install required dependencies using pip install or conda.
 3. Open `main_notebook.ipynb` in Jupyter Notebook.

 ## Usage